 You’ve probably heard of birth doulas, but have you heard of postnatal doulas?

 As a postnatal doula, I’ll help you to plan out the kind of support you need and have access to, then come and visit you in your home after your baby arrives.
 The first few weeks after birth can be a whirlwind and a huge change to your life (whether it’s your first baby or not).

-A postnatal doula is there to look after a mum so that she can better look after her new baby.
-Having a baby is a huge change to your life, your body and your mind, and a doula is there to help the mum with the emotional and practical things.
+A postnatal doula is there to look after the parent so that they can better look after their new baby.
+Having a baby is a huge change to your life, your body and your mind, and a doula is there to help the you with the emotional and practical things.

 One of the first things I might do when I come to visit is make sure you are fed and nourished.
 I come armed with a recipe book of tasty meals and snacks to keep your energy up while you’re probably getting very little sleep.
 Your nutrition is so important when you’re caring for a baby, so my priority is looking after you and making sure you’re well nourished.

 I’m a listening ear when you need to offload.
 Health professionals often have very little time and friends or family might not know what to ask.
 I am here to spend time with you and truly listen to how things are going for you and your baby.
 You can offload whatever you need to, without any fear of being judged (because sometimes even the most well-meaning mother in laws are a nightmare).